2011 Sri Lanka worker protests

-The 2011 Sri Lanka worker protests were a series of violent and non-violent protests involving workers from the Free Trade Zones (FTZ) of Sri Lanka against the government.
-Approximately 250,000 workers took part in the protest against the Sri Lankan government's Private Sector Pension Bill (PSBP) which lasted two weeks, from 24 May – 6 June 2011.
-The pension bill was effectively cutting wages and limiting employee benefits, which had a negative effect on the FTZ workers and prompted the mass protest.
+The 2011 Sri Lanka worker protests were a series of non-violent and later violent protests involving workers from the Free Trade Zones (FTZ) of Sri Lanka against the central government, which lasted for two weeks between 24 May and 6 June 2011.
+Approximately 250,000 workers took part in the protest against the Sri Lankan government's Private Sector Pension Bill (PSBP).
+The pension bill effectively cut wages and limited employee benefits, which had a negative effect on the FTZ workers and prompted the mass protest.
 The protests were the largest that the FTZ had seen since its establishment in 1978.

-The protests started as non-violent demonstrations in the cities of Negombo and Katunayake, however, they quickly turned violent, as the Sri Lanka Police struggled to contain the large crowds.
-On 30 May 2011, a 21-year-old man, Roshen Chanaka was killed by police gunfire.
-The death of Chanaka prompted widespread discontent with the Sri Lankan Police, and as a result, the Sri Lanka Army were deployed to deal with the developing situation.
+The protests started as non-violent demonstrations in the cities of Negombo and Katunayake, however, they quickly turned violent as the Sri Lanka Police struggled to contain the large crowds.
+On 30 May 2011, 21-year-old Roshen Chanaka was killed by police gunfire.
+Chanaka's death prompted widespread discontent with the Sri Lankan Police, and as a result, the Sri Lanka Army was deployed to deal with the developing situation.

 The protests ended on 6 June with President Mahinda Rajapaksa announcing substantial amendments to the PSBP, which included a revised saving scheme for all workers in the FTZ.